Skip to main content

 Specifying a Sorting Criterion with the key Parameter

-You can specify a sorting criterion using the key parameter.
+You can provide a custom sorting rule using the key parameter.
+This allows you to define how elements are compared.

-For example, if you want to sort elements by the length of the strings, pass key=len to the sort() function as shown below.
+For example, to sort a list of strings by their length, you can pass key=len to the sort() function

 Custom Sorting: Sort by String Length